rust-lang/book/nostarch/chapter04.md

 <img alt="world containing a pointer to the 6th byte of String s and a length 5" src="img/trpl04-06.svg" class="center" style="width: 50%;" />

-Figure 4-6: Two string slices referring to parts of a `String`
+Figure 4-6: String slice referring to part of a `String`

 With Rust’s `..` range syntax, if you want to start at the first index (zero), you can drop the value before the `..`.
 In other words, these are equal: